wpbf362513.png

 Picture yourself dancing with us!

-Please call Kalena about taking Polynesian dance lessons at 623-255-8491
+Please call first regarding dance lessons 623-255-8491

 CLASS FEE AND POLICIES

-Classes are on Thursday evenings, 7:30 PM to 8:30 PM (always ongoing)
+Classes are on Fridays evenings, 6:30 PM to 7:30 PM (always ongoing at the Montessori).

-Prepayment is required to guarantee your spot in any class and is due first Thursday of the month
+Prepayment is required to guarantee your spot in any class and is due first Friday of the month.

-No refunds or make-up classes are available for missed classes
+No refunds or make-up classes are available for missed classes.

-New classes start the first Thursday of every month
+New classes start the first Friday of every month.

 DROP-IN CLASSES/SAMPLE CLASS